Azure/autorest.csharp/src/CADL.Extension/readme.md

 ### csharp emitter

-The emitter is responsible for emitting the cadl model as json from cadl file.
+The emitter will emit the cadl model into json file from input CADL file

 #### Code Model